ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       requested by the Domain Owner to be used when a message fails both [RFC3986] and [RFC6376] tests to report details of the individual failure.
-The values MUST be present in the registry of reporting formats defined in {#iana-considerations}; a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
-For this version, only "afrf" (the auth- failure report type defined in [RFC6591]) is presently supported.
-      See {#failure-reports} for details.
+The values MUST be present in the registry of reporting formats defined in Section 11; a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
+For this version, only "afrf" (the auth-failure report type defined in [RFC6591]) is presently supported.
+See Section 7.3 for details.
 For interoperability, the Authentication Failure Reporting Format (AFRF) MUST be supported.

    ri:  Interval requested between aggregate reports (plain-text 32-bit
       unsigned integer; OPTIONAL; default is 86400).
 Indicates a